 With the addition of advanced API-level security, each API namespace is strictly isolated.
 Prior to these changes, granting an API namespace scope gave an application access to endpoints in that namespace as well as any dependent endpoints within other namespaces.
 The new, more secure API scopes (with the prefix use-) provide access only to the directly granted API namespaces.
 This ensures that application administrators can firmly control the actions applications may take within their organization.

 For example, a legacy application that is granted /ontologies/ API namespace permissions (api:use-ontologies-read) may query the basic user identity information with the /api/v2/admin/users/getCurrent endpoint in the /admin/ namespace, since several Ontology endpoints require these operations for authentication purposes.
-Once migrated to our improved security protocols, if an application is only granted the api:use-ontologies-read and api:use-ontologies-write scopes, the application will be prevented from accessing this user information and receive an ApiUsageDenied error.
+Once migrated to the improved security protocols, if an application is only granted the api:use-ontologies-read and api:use-ontologies-write scopes, the application will be prevented from accessing this user information and will receive an ApiUsageDenied error.

 By default, all Developer Console applications created after the security update or migrated to use the advanced API-level protection will be configured with the api:use-ontologies-read and api:use-ontologies-write scopes.